yeatmanlab/create-roar-app/docs/docs/about/contributing.md

 # Contributing to the ROAR development guide

-An introduction to contributing to the ROAR development guide.
+Help make the development experience even better

+---

+The ROAR development guide helps people develop their own web assessments using the ROAR framework.
+This page is about contributing directly to the development guide and the `create-roar-app` tempate.

 The ROAR project welcomes, and depends, on contributions from BDE Lab members and the broader web assessment community.
 Contributions can be made in a number of ways, a few examples are: